 Micro vs Macro Innovation

 Innovation: it's (still) a hot topic these days.
 For years, we've been talking about how to foster innovation and best practices.
-If you've researched for articles like I have, then you may have found a tug-of-war between two schools of thought: focus on small innovation (micro-innovation) versus don't focus on small innovation as they get in the way of big innovation (macro-innovation).
+If you've researched articles like I have, then you may have found a tug-of-war between two schools of thought: focus on small innovation (micro-innovation) versus focus on big innovation (macro-innovation).
 As a refresher, I made a plug for small with a three steps to micro innovation article back in 2013 as a supplement to innovating bazooka ideas.

 In summary, I disagree that we need one versus the other and here's why.